 Know your water source (as best you can)… if you believe it to be chemically toxic, don’t use it.

 Fill the bottle with water.
 Is the water cloudy with sediment?
 If the water is very cloudy, it must be filtered by first.
 Pour water through a cloth or such material to capture the sediment.

 Lay the bottle down in the sun.
 Do not stand them up.
 Ideally the bottles would by placed so that they face the the sun at a similar angle, to maximize the UV-A penetration.

 Even better… lie the bottles on a reflective surface to increase the UV-A exposure using direct and reflected sunlight.
 This is not necessary, however it would shorten the required time and ensure optimum UV-A exposure.

-If the sky is partly cloudy with only a few clouds, then 6 hours sunlight exposure will be enough.
+If the sky is mostly sunny / partly cloudy with just a few clouds, then 6 hours of sunlight exposure will be enough.
 However, when the sky has more clouds than sun, several days may be required.
 So, in this regard, the amount of sun time is variable.

 Note that the outdoor temperature does not matter, so long as the UV-A sunlight exposure has been 6 hours.

-Sediment or other particulate matter should be removed first by a filtering process.
+Remove sediment or other particulate matter first, by a filtering process.